nyeholt/silverstripe-webservices/README.md

 'Object') so at the moment this is not overrideable using extensions.
 There will be ways to update this via extensions at a later date.

+### Passing parameters via URL

+The webservice controller supports passing parameter/value pairs via the URL.
+For example, the following request will have the parameters extracted

+/jsonservice/my/method/name/something/id/2

+Will call My::method(), passing parameters of

+* name = something
+* id = 2

+### File uploads

+Files can be handled as either multipart uploads or by posting the raw file to the webservice, typically in conjuction with the URL parameter referencing above.

+To have the file accessible to your service method, you MUST have a method parameter named "file" and a request type of POST; the raw post body of the request will be placed in the "file" variable, and any parameters found on the URL also passed through.

+eg in your service

+    public function method($file, $name) {

+    }

+sending a post such as

+    curl -X POST -d @somefile.jpg http://site/jsonservice/my/method/name/myfile.jpg

+will send the body of somefile.jpg in the $file variable, and $name == 'myfile.jpg'

 ### Tokens